 EV.
 W. A. McKAY, B.A., Woodstock, Ont., was born on the 11th of March, 1842.
-He is the eldest of seven brothers, five of whom entered the ministry of the Presbyterian Church, From the age of sixteen until twenty-three, he taught school in Oxford County.
-On the 1st October, 1863. he was married to Amelia Jane, daughter of Joshua Youngs, a man greatly beloved for his many stirling qualities by all who knew him.
+He is the eldest of seven K Ev. w.
+A. WICKAT, D.A., Woodstock, Cha., who com on an internet in the second three, he taught school in Oxford County.
+On the 1st October, 1863, he was married to Amelia Jane, daughter of Joshua Youngs, a man greatly beloved for his many stirling qualities by all who knew him.
 Mr. McKay graduated in Toronto University in 1869, standing first in the honor list in Oriental languages, and taking a high place among the honor men in the department of Logic, Metaphysics and Ethics.
 In 1870 he graduated in Knox College, and was licensed by the Toronto Presbytery to preach the Gospel.
 In December of the same year he was ordained and inducted into the pastoral charge of Cheltenham and Mount Pleasant, where he had labored for two years previous as a student.
 On the 4th November, 1873, he was translated to the pastorate of Baltimore and Cold Springs in the Presbytery of Peterboro.
 In May, 1878, he became pastor of Chalmers Church, Woodstock, and in this large and important congregation he has since continued to labor with fidelity and great success.
 In addition to his pastoral labors, Mr. McKay takes an active interest in all public questions of the day.
-Perhaps no elergyman in the land has done more effective work on the platform and through the press for the cause of temperance and moral reform.
+Perhaps no clergyman in the land has done more effective work on the platform and through the press for the cause of temperance and moral reform.
 Mr. McKay is the author of several well-known works, and is a constant contributor to the press.
 His book, "Outpourings of the Spirit," is published by the Presbyterian Board, Philadelphia, and is widely circulated in the United States.
 His best known work in this country is "A Discussion of Baptism from the Paedo-Baptist Standpoint."
 This book has reached a Canadian circulation in a few years of twelve thousand copies.
 Mr. McKay is in the vigor of his manhood and gives promise of much future service.